get-set-fetch/scraper/README.md

   - Delay in milliseconds between fetching two consecutive resources.
   - default: 1000

+### NodeFetchPlugin
+Uses nodejs `http.request` / `https.request` to fetch html and binary data.
+Response content is available under Uint8Array `resource.data`.
+Html content can be retrieved via `resource.data.toString('utf8')`.
+- `proxyPool`
+  - Proxies to be used when performing http/https requests.
+Each array entry is an `{host, port}` object.
+At the moment there is no proxy management.
+All requests will use the first pool entry if available.
+  - default: `[]`

-### FetchPlugin
+### BrowserFetchPlugin
 Depending on resource type (binary, html), either downloads or opens in the scraping tab the resource url | [schema](./src/plugins/default/FetchPlugin.ts)
 - `stabilityCheck`
   - Considers the page loaded and ready to be scraped when there are no more DOM changes within the specified amount of time (milliseconds).
 Only applies to html resources.
 Useful for bypassing preloader content.
   - default: 0
 - `stabilityTimeout`
-  - Maximum waiting time (miliseconds) for achieving DOM stability in case of a continuously updated DOM (ex: timers, countdowns).
+  - Maximum waiting time (milliseconds) for achieving DOM stability in case of a continuously updated DOM (ex: timers, countdowns).
   - default: 0

 ### ExtractUrlsPlugin
 Extracts new (html or binary) resource urls using CSS selectors | [schema](./src/plugins/default/ExtractUrlsPlugin.ts)
+- `domRead`
+  - Whether or not the plugin runs in browser DOM or makes use of a DOM-like parsing library like cheerio
+  - default: `true`
 - `maxDepth`
   - Maximum depth of resources to be scraped.
 The starting resource has depth 0.
 Resources discovered from it have depth 1 and so on.
 A value of -1 disables this check.
   - default: -1